robhabraken/content-hub-focal-point-cropping/React page components/README.md

 # Content Hub - Focal point cropping v3.0 Alpha

 ***IMPORTANT***
-This is an alpha version of HTML components converted into React components.
-The current state is that the Public Link viewer has been converted.
+This is an alpha version of the Focal point cropping HTML components converted into React components.
+Currently, only the Public Link viewer has been converted.

 In order to activate the Public Link viewer, execute the following steps: